Heard in Olympia: Responses to Gov. Inslee’s presidential aspirations

 Gov. Jay Inslee is considering running for president.
 Here's what officials are saying.

-Though state leaders met with reporters Thursday to discuss the legislative session that began Monday, reporters couldn’t help but ask repeatedly about Gov. Jay Inslee’s presidential aspirations.
+Though state leaders met with reporters Thursday to discuss the legislative session that began Monday, reporters couldn’t help but ask about Gov. Jay Inslee’s presidential aspirations.
 The topic came up repeatedly during The Associated Press Legislative Preview panel discussions.

 The governor visited Nevada Saturday and plans a trip to New Hampshire later this month as his exploration of his candidacy continues, according to a Seattle Times story.
 His out-of-state trips leave Lt.
 Gov. Cyrus Habib in charge.